The Foundation Team is composed of individuals who have devoted their personal and professional lives to advancing the equity movement.

 She is married to Carl E. Brody, Jr, Esq., and the proud mother of daughter Mara and a son, Clayton.

 “Whatever gifts you are believed to have, are not yours.
 They were gifted to you for a finite amount of time, to be passed on and used in service of others.”
-These words are a daily affirmation for Marcus A. Brooks, and he takes them to heart in his role as Executive Director at the Center for Health Equity.
+These words are a daily affirmation for Marcus A. Brooks, and he takes them to heart in his role as Executive Director of the Foundation’s Center for Health Equity.

-Marcus is a fourth-generation St. Pete resident who split his youth between Clearwater and South St. Petersburg.
+Marcus is a fourth-generation St. Petersburg resident who split his youth between Clearwater and South St. Petersburg.
 His upbringing was a contrasting racial experience that ultimately gave him the perspective and insight that shapes who he is today.

-A passionate advocate for this work, Marcus brings over 15 years of experience in the nonprofit world to this position, along with a wide range of experience—from racial equity facilitation and partnership cultivation to fundraising and board development.
+A passionate advocate for this work, Marcus brings over 15 years of experience in the nonprofit world to this position, along with a wide range of skills—from racial equity facilitation and partnership cultivation to fundraising and board development.

 Marcus is a graduate of Florida State University and resides in St. Petersburg with his family.